awsdocs/aws-cdk-guide/v2/cli.md

 }
 ```

-The CDK Toolkit looks for `cdk.json` in the current working directory when attempting to run your app, so you might keep a shell open in your project's main directory for issuing CDK Toolkit commands\.
+The CDK Toolkit looks for `cdk.json` in the current working directory when attempting to run your app\.
+Because of this, you might keep a shell open in your project's main directory for issuing CDK Toolkit commands\.

 The CDK Toolkit also looks for the app key in `~/.cdk.json` \(that is, in your home directory\) if it can't find it in `./cdk.json`\.
 Adding the app command here can be useful if you usually work with CDK code in the same language\.

-If you are in some other directory, or if you want to run your app via a command other than the one in `cdk.json`, you can use the `--app` \(or `-a`\) option to specify it\.
+If you are in some other directory, or to run your app using a command other than the one in `cdk.json`, use the `--app` \(or `-a`\) option to specify it\.

 ```
 cdk --app "npx ts-node bin/hello-cdk.ts" ls